DFE-Digital/ddt-job-descriptions/app/views/jd/senior-data-architect.md

 It is desirable if you can demonstrate the following:

-- Experience using Erwin data modeller or equivalent data modelling software.
+- Experience using data modelling tools such as Erwin data modeller or equivalent.
 - Experience of mentoring and supporting colleagues in multi-disciplinary teams, one-to-one or in groups.
 - Ability to work with stakeholders to produce effective platform and workload selection to meet business needs.